Los Angeles Age Discrimination Lawyer

 Violations of age discrimination laws can occur with any aspect of employment.
 Particularly, with wages and salaries, an employer must not make unfair wage determinations based on the over 40 status of a worker.
 For instance, an employer may be liable for age discrimination when it uses age to determine that an older worker with higher pay due to seniority should be replaced with a younger worker with less seniority.

 In addition to the ADEA, workers also have federal protection via the Older Workers Benefit Protection Act.
 The Act requires employers to treat older and younger employees equally in terms of the scope and amount of benefits received.
 Though employers may be tempted to spend less on benefits for older workers or offer less coverage than younger workers, both these actions are prohibited by federal law.

 Help For Victims Of Age Discrimination

-if you think you’ve been a victim of age discrimination, contact Law Offices of Jake D. Finkel, APC today for a free case evaluation.
+if you think you’ve been a victim of age discrimination, contact The Finkel Firm today for a free case evaluation.
 We’re here to help and would love to hear your story and let you know what legal remedies are available to you.
 And as always, there are no charges unless we win your case.